by Nathalie Pedicelli, ADHD Organizer Coach at Organize.Thrive.Monetize.

 Spreading the Planner Pad Philosophy

 Since moving to the Planner Pad three years ago, I recommend it all the time.
 I have recommended it to hundreds of clients, friends and acquaintances.
 Many have gotten their copy and loved it.
 Some opted to buy it without me mentioning it.
 They see me writing in it and get curious about my planner.
 I use several colored erasable pens to make tasks and appointments stand out.
 My favorite pens are the Frixion clicker pens by Pilot.
-I love Planner Pads so much, I listed it as a resource on my website (before they had an affiliate program.
-I’m a fan!)

 The Planner Pad comes in different sizes, styles and start dates.
 Here are some of my recommendations: